Millennials: Religious beliefs

-In virtually all Western countries, the proportions of religious people began declining when the first wave of the Baby Boomers entered adulthood in the 1960s and has declined ever since.
-Children of the Baby Boomers tend to be even less religious than the Baby Boomers themselves.
-Even the United States of America, which is quite religious by Western standards, is not an exception to this trend, though the decline there was slower than in Europe.
-However, there have been reports of manifestations of renewed traditionalism in the West.
-Millennials often describe themselves as "spiritual but not religious" and will sometimes turn to astrology, meditation or mindfulness techniques possibly to seek meaning or a sense of control.
+Millennials in the USA often describe themselves as "spiritual but not religious" and will sometimes turn to astrology, meditation or mindfulness techniques possibly to seek meaning or a sense of control.
 According to 2015 analysis of the European Values Study in the Handbook of Children and Youth Studies "the majority of young respondents in Europe claimed that they belonged to a Christian denomination", and "in most countries, the majority of young people believe in God".
 However, according to the same analysis a "dramatic decline" in religious affiliation among young respondents happened in Great Britain, Sweden, France, Italy and Denmark.
 By contrast an increase in religious affiliation happened among young respondents in Russia, Ukraine, and Romania.

 According to a 2013 YouGov poll of almost a thousand Britons between the ages of 18 and 24, 56% said they had never attended a place of worship, other than for a wedding or a funeral.
 25% said they believed in God, 19% in a "spiritual greater power" while 38% said they did not believe in God nor any other "greater spiritual power".
 The poll also found that 14% thought religion was a "cause of good" in the world while 41% thought religion was "the cause of evil".
 34% answered "neither".
 The British Social Attitudes Survey found that 71% of British 18–24 year-olds were not religious, with just 3% affiliated to the once-dominant Church of England, and 5% say they are Catholics, and 14% say they belong to other Christian denomination.